-From Recanati it’s up the coast near Urbino, but first a stop to explore the magnificent Frasassi Caves, only discovered in the ‘70s.
-There are huge, high ceiling galleries totally unspoiled, luminescent stalagmites and stalactites and a small emerald-colored lake.
+Going up the coast near Urbino, explore the magnificent Frasassi Caves, only discovered in the ‘70s with huge, high ceiling galleries, luminescent stalagmites and stalactites and a small emerald-colored lake.

-The next three nights are at Villa Tombolina, a farm managed by two sisters-in-law and overseen by their young children.
-The farm also raises pigs (you can visit them) for its gold-medal winning salami.
-This farm though is not typical of those here: the historic Villa Tombolina has olive groves, a vineyard, two swimming pools, a tennis court, lovely comfy, country-style accommodations, and, yes, the pigs not too far away.
+Three nights are on a farm managed by two sisters-in-law.
+Their grandfather raises gold-medal winning pigs (you can visit them).
+It’s not your typical farm.
+There are: olive groves; a vineyard; two swimming pools; a tennis court; lovely comfy, country-style accommodations; and, yes, the pigs not too far away.

 The picturesque hill town of Gubbio is on the way to a castle going back to the Etruscans, outside Perugia.
 Have a must-see visit to beautiful Assisi, Pope Francis’ namesake-hero’s hometown and basilica.
 Solve Perugia’s unsalted bread mystery, see its underground city and savor its chocolate.
 Yes, one morning at Perugina, play with that luscious liquid, make your own truffles and learn its fascinating history.

 Lastly discover two of Italy’s tufa-topped geological wonders: Orvieto and Civita di Bagnoregio.
 You may’ve heard of thriving Orvieto drawing visitors to its famous cathedral.
 Little, barely known Civita di Bagnoregio is a tiny jewel, going back 2,500 years.
-But the constant erosion of its clay foundation endangers its very existence.
-It’s not uncommon for homes to slide down the precipice.
-Today only a dozen people live there in winter and maybe 100 in summer.
+Ongoing erosion of its clay foundation endangers its existence.
+Homes sometimes slide off its precipices.
+Today a dozen people live there in winter, maybe 100 in summer.
 Before heading home, Rome calls, a must and one of my favorites!

 PRACTICAL TRIP INFO